womenandcolor/women-and-color-static/README.md

 We use the [Material-UI][material-ui] component library, as well as [CSS Modules][css-modules] for styling.

 The API is build on Django and is a separate app.
-The repo and instructions for running it locally is [women-and-color-backend][backend-code].
+The repo and instructions for running it locally are here: [women-and-color-backend][backend-code].

 With NPM: